SwiftWareCo/swiftmind/docs/features/retrieval-guardrails.md

   - Calls retrieve({ k: 8, useRerank: false }).
   - If zero chunks, returns a conservative text: "I couldn't find relevant documents ..." with no citations.
   - Otherwise: synthesizes an answer with instructions to cite, returns { text, citations } where each citation includes doc_id, chunk_idx, title, source_uri, snippet, and raw score.
+  - Post-gating inclusion: ensure the single strongest keyword candidate is included if reasonably strong (k_norm ≥ 0.5) even if it would otherwise be filtered by floors.
+This guards ID-like queries without regex heuristics and keeps token usage bounded.
 - UI surface:
   - SourcesPanel shows a percentage (rounded from score×100) with a tooltip “Relative relevance among returned sources.”
   - Snippets are collapsed with expand/collapse; citations in the message scroll/highlight the source.